Getting Started with Self Healing

 - Rationalize our experience to be okay.
 It’s okay if I didn’t help them because last time they didn’t help me.
 A healthy creation is to learn it is okay to say no and release rationalization.

 - Judge others for their behavior.
 He failed because he is stupid.
-A healthy creation is to face our fears, look at our own behavior, and release false judgement.
+A healthy creation is to face our fears, look at our own behavior, and release false judgment.

 - Blame someone so we can feel okay.
 It’s John’s fault I can’t get a job.
 A healthy creation is to take responsibility for what we can and cannot control and release blame.